During a recent Lean design implementation, Ernie, a solid project manager of nine-plus years, shared his pain with me.

 Framing is the tip of the iceberg and the easiest one to start with.
 Once you get the hang of identifying waste in framing, start looking for it in every stage of construction.
 A giant leap forward happens when your trades become involved.

-2. Trades and Suppliers
+2. Involve Trades and Suppliers in the Lean Design Process

 With Lean design, trade and supplier input is not an option; it’s a requirement.
 Remember Tim, the concrete foreman?
 Every day, Tim has to figure out how to deal with drawings that are put together by folks he will likely never meet, or worse yet, even talk to.